Order-by-disorder from Schwinger bosons in a frustrated honeycomb ferromagnet: Conclusions and Outlook

+We compute the magnetic excitation spectra of the model in order to make contact with neutron-scattering experiments.
+Magnetic order emerges above the critical spin values $S_c^{zz}\simeq0.08$ and $S_c^{dzz}\simeq0.125$ for the ZZ and dZZ phases, respectively.
+In this regime the spectra display minima at the corresponding ordering wavevectors $M$ and $M/2$, consistent with the Goldstone theorem.
+For $S<S_c$, however, the system remains non-condensed and a gapped quantum spin-liquid regime appears, accompanied by a redistribution of spectral weight between the first and second Brillouin zones, as illustrated in Fig.~\ref{fig07}.
+At the physical value $S=1/2$, the magnetic order is strongly developed and the spectra are dominated by Bragg peaks, although residual quantum fluctuations remain visible once the dominant weight is suppressed.

+In contrast, inelastic neutron-scattering experiments on BCAO reveal a gapped magnon dispersion with a flat-band minimum near the $\Gamma$ point, reminiscent of a two-dimensional ferromagnet.
+This behavior is difficult to reconcile with elastic scattering experiments reporting incommensurate dZZ order at low temperature.
+The absence of the expected Goldstone mode close to the dZZ ordering wavevector therefore points to an apparent inconsistency between the observed static order and the excitation spectrum.

+One possible resolution involves the role of disorder: the dZZ pattern may not be perfectly formed but instead contain defects, as recently suggested~\cite{devillez2025bonddependentinteractionsillorderedstate}.
+More generally, these seemingly contradictory observations may reflect the proximity of BCAO to a ferromagnetic instability.
+Indeed, experiments show that even a small magnetic field applied along the $b$ direction can drive the system into a ferromagnetic state, suggesting that BCAO behaves as a quasi-two-dimensional magnet close to a FM transition.
+Further clarification will require additional experimental studies, for instance using next-generation INS or resonant X-ray scattering techniques.

-From the theoretical point of view, our work highlights $g$-SBMFT as a promising extension of SBMFT to investigate frustrated ferromagnets.
-It would be interesting to include the effect of an external magnetic field and explore the sensitivity of the dZZ to it.
-Other terms such as bond-dependent Kitaev terms and/or longer-range anisotropic interactions known to be relevant to BCAO as recently shown\cite{maksimov_baco_2aso_4_2_2025,devillez2025bonddependentinteractionsillorderedstate} could, in principle, be included as further model refinements.
-The effect of disorder and/or lattice distortions on the delicate balance between ZZ, dZZ and FM phases relevant to BCAO deserve future work.
+From a theoretical perspective, our work highlights the gSBMFT as a promising extension of SBMFT for investigating frustrated ferromagnets.
+It would be particularly interesting to study the effect of an external magnetic field and the sensitivity of the dZZ phase to it.
+Additional interactions relevant to BCAO, such as bond-dependent Kitaev terms and longer-range anisotropic couplings recently identified in Refs.~\cite{maksimov_baco_2aso_4_2_2025,devillez2025bonddependentinteractionsillorderedstate}, could in principle be incorporated as further refinements of the model.
+Finally, the effects of disorder and lattice distortions on the delicate balance between the ZZ, dZZ, and FM phases relevant to BCAO remain important directions for future work.
+These extensions would help clarify the microscopic mechanisms stabilizing the dZZ phase in BCAO and related cobalt-based honeycomb magnets.